 Arcada’s board of review handles matters regarding the review of admission decisions, decisions regarding the loss of the right to study and evaluations of completed courses and accreditation of previous studies or competencies.

-The board of review is appointed by the university Board.
+The board of review is appointed by the UAS Board.

 Senior Lecturer Maria Bäck

 (deputy: Senior Lecturer Nanna Engebretsen)